Types of wood finishes - Roble.Store

 wax finish

-The polyurethane wood finish is durable and waterproof, offering excellent protection.
-It can offer a warm, amber tone to the wood.
-However, it can be difficult to repair the damage.
+Polyurethane wood finish is durable and water resistant, so it offers excellent protection.
+It can provide a warm, amber tone to the wood.
+However, it can be difficult to repair damage.

 Ideal for: cabinets, doors, furniture and floors.